Hot Weather Resources

 Stay Hydrated

-• Drink more fluids, regardless of how active you are.
+• Drink more fluids, regardless of your level of activity.
 Don’t wait until you’re thirsty to drink.

-• Heavy sweating removes salt and minerals from the body that need to be replaced.
-A sports drink can replace the salt and minerals you lose in sweat.
+• Heavy sweating removes essential salts and minerals from the body that need to be replenished.
+A sports drink can help replace the salt and minerals lost in sweat.

 Monitor Those at High Risk